-As part of our marketing strategy, CFS actively participates in a number of trade shows and conferences each year.
-These events have proven to be a great way to promote our brand, products and services; in addition, they are an efficient way to network with a large number of potential customers.
+As part of our marketing strategy, CFS actively participates in several trade shows and conferences each year.
+These events have proven to be a great way to promote our brand, products, and services; in addition, they are an efficient way to network with a large number of potential customers.

 The next time your business participates in a trade show or conference, take a step back and look at your booth.
 Ask yourself this question: “Is my booth getting the attention it deserves?”
 If the answer is no, read on!

 Here are 5 essential strategies that you can employ to ensure you are getting the most out of your trade show investment:

 Seek a high-traffic area for your booth – When registering for your exhibit space, research all booth size offerings.
 If you do not see options, ask the event organizers.
 The more expensive spaces will have a larger footprint and possibly a more strategic “high profile or high traffic” location.
 If cost is a factor, ask about speaking, membership, or sponsorship opportunities as these often come with additional benefits such as a better location for your booth.
 When all else fails, ask if you can negotiate cost, space, and/or location.